IqbalHossain4/assignment1/README.md

-Questions: What is the use of the keyof keyword in TypeScript?
-Provide an example.
+<h1>Questions: What is the use of the keyof keyword in TypeScript?
+Provide an example.</h1>

 Answer: The keyof keyword is used to get a union of all property names (keys) of a type or interface.
 It returns the keys as a string literal type. keyof is useful when you want to access object properties dynamically in a type-safe way.
 Example: